Reading time: 8 min.

 Be careful of products that contain glycolic acid for hair, as this can make it more sensitive to sunlight.

-4. Eat well and stay hydrated
+6. Eat well and stay hydrated

-Diet has a significant impact on the health of your hair.
+Diet has a big impact on the health of your hair.
 Like the rest of your body, hair needs nourishment to grow, so you need to eat a healthy, balanced diet to ensure your hair gets the nutrients it needs.
 Hair growth is an optional extra from your body’s point of view, so hair growth is one of the first things to be affected if you have nutritional deficiencies.

 You also need to drink plenty of water to minimise the risk of summer hair loss.
 This is important all year round, but the heat makes dehydration much more likely in summer.
 Dehydration leads to dry, brittle hair, so make sure you’re drinking plenty of water to keep your hair full and fresh.

 Some people also experience seasonal shedding in spring.
 As the weather becomes warmer, your hair follicles can react and move swiftly from their growth phase into their resting phase.
-Like summer hair shedding, spring hair shedding is usually temporary, and can be managed using the methods above.

 Should you be worried about summer hair loss?